Chapter 22: The Father, the Son, and the Holy Ghost

 As I mentioned before, I wasn’t terribly religious.
 Now please, don’t get me wrong: I had nothing against faith, (the faith of my loved ones and of my own was keeping me sane during my chemotherapy), but I did notice a disturbing element to religion.
 I found that lots of religions were obsessed with trying to get people to accept their respective interpretation of the Bible.

-And while, I appreciated all of the prayers and thoughts (and could feel the collective energy helping), I knew that I wasn’t long for my catholic ways.
+And while I appreciated all of the prayers and thoughts (and could feel the collective energy helping), I knew that I wasn’t long for my Catholic ways.
 Instead, I would use this newfound focus on positivity and compassion to be a better person overall- free from sect and sacrilege.

 So to that effect, I enjoyed the visits from the priest, as awkward as they had been in the past.
 See when he would visit me at first, he would bring the body of Christ for me.
-I ate it, having learned the proper way to place my hands in which to receive the sacrament (right hand cupping the left in a “bowl” shape [left hand dominance won this battle!] then the right won the next– taking the body and eating it).
+I ate it, having learned the proper way to place my hands in which to receive the sacrament (right hand cupping the left in a “bowl” shape [left-hand dominance won this battle!] and then the right won the next– taking the body and eating it).
 At the very least, he would want me to say the “Our Father” prayer with him every time.

 The request was not a difficult one to meet as I had the prayers memorized from a young age; my mother made sure of it.
 I knew “Our Father,” “Hail Mary,” “Glory Be,” and “O My Jesus.”
 She gave me a small leaflet of all four, which I memorized quite easily.
 Reciting them was immediately instilled as a nightly ritual.
 I would utter all four of the main prayers, then add my own personal prayer, where I spoke directly to Jesus himself.

 The usual get-togethers with the Priest weren’t that bad, but mostly because to my declination of regular “mass visits,” so he would just recommend that I tuned into to channel four and watch the mass on Sunday.
-Even after that point he would continue to check up on me as the weeks went on, just to make sure I didn’t need his assistance along the way.
+Even after that point, he would continue to check up on me as the weeks went on, just to make sure I didn’t need his assistance along the way.

 During these stops, he would attempt to make small talk: first about the weather (which for a person stuck in the hospital for extensive stays like me was irrelevant), then about my treatment, and finally, after stopping in a few times and picking up on my devout movie-watching habits, found his Trojan horse, his Hail Mary play.